themeum/tutor/readme.txt

 New: Set commission per instructor
 New: Instructor signature on the certificate
 New: Duplicate any course from the Tutor LMS course list
-Update: Settings to disable certificate in a single course
+New: Settings to disable certificate in a single course
-Update: Settings to disable Q&A on a specific course
+New: Settings to disable Q&A on a specific course
-Update: Force download for course attachment
+New: Force download for course attachment
 Fix: Wrong percentage was showing on quiz results
 Fix: Course got published automatically
 Fix: Deprecated unparenthesized method